athrael-soju/rf-detr/README.md

 - `logs/` — Log files (if any)
 - `requirements.txt` — Python dependencies
 - `rf_detr_runner.py` — Contains the RF-DETR model instantiation and the callback function for frame annotation
+- `blip2_describer.py` — Module for generating AI descriptions for detected entities using BLIP-2

 ## Usage